Aurora Summer Camps 2026: 33 Programs

 Elkhart Day Camp and Elkhart Elementary School Summer Camp ($150-$350/week) provide similar coverage for families closer to central Aurora.
 These school-site camps use familiar facilities, which can help younger kids feel comfortable.

-STEM and Maker Programs
+STEM and maker programs

 Aurora has a surprisingly deep STEM camp roster.
 The Play-Well TEKnologies LEGO camps run six different themed sessions in the $300-$500/week range: Minecraft Engineering, Minecraft Master Engineering, Dino Design, Jurassic Engineering, Radical Rides, and Machine Mayhem.
 These use specialized engineering-grade LEGO materials and teach real mechanical concepts through building.